 Am I at risk of Ebola infection?

 Anyone who cares for an infected person or handles their blood or fluid samples is at risk of becoming infected.
 Hospital workers, laboratory workers and family members are at greatest risk.
+Patients who are sick are extremely infectious.

 Although the UK might see cases of imported Ebola, this is extremely unlikely to result in a large outbreak in the UK.
 The UK has a very effective public health system and measures have been put in place to identify any infected person at the earliest opportunity.
 Healthcare staff have been made aware of how to deal with any person with possible Ebola infection.
 Special hospital isolation units have been made available.